read-write-web/banana-wiki/Scripting-with-Ammonite.md

 implicit lazy val webcontext = ExecutionContext.fromExecutor(threadPooleExec,err=>System.out.println("web error: "+err))
 ```

-Next we can create a very simple cache class.
+Next, we can create a very simple cache class.
 This one is not synchronised and should only be used by one thread.
 It would be easy to create a more battle proof cache with [`java.util.concurrent.atomic.AtomicReference`](http://docs.oracle.com/javase/8/docs/api/java/util/concurrent/atomic/AtomicReference.html), but I'll leave that as an exercise to the reader.
 This makes the code easier to read.

 ```Scala